 If you’re sailing to Bimini Island on Scarlet Lady or another Virgin Voyages ship, you do not need to worry about buying a ticket because everything is included in the price of your cruise.

-However, if sailing on another cruise line, like Carnival, you’ll have to purchase your ticket before you arrive on the island or the day-of.
+However, if sailing on another cruise line like Carnival, you’ll have to purchase your ticket before arriving on the island or on the day-of.

 While keeping in mind that pricing may vary depending on the cruise line you’re sailing, Carnival’s pass was $39.99 for the Bimini Beach Club day pass, and $99.99 for the pass with an open bar.